ngshiheng/burplist/README.md

 </p>
 <br />

-> Collect all the available beers (preferably craft beers 🍻) data in Singapore into a single place so that users can easy compare prices across different vendors and shops.
+## What is this?

+This is the web crawlers repository of https://burplist.me built using Scrapy.

+The site serves as a search engine for craft beers in Singapore, providing craft beer lovers pricing information for their favorite beer.

+## Development

-## Installation
+### Installation

 Make sure you have [poetry](https://python-poetry.org/docs/#installation) installed on your machine.